gem/oq-engine/doc/effective-realizations.rst

 underlying source model.
 This is the key to logic tree reduction concept.

-Reduction of the logic tree (full enumeration)
+Reduction of the logic tree
 -----------------------------------------------

 The simplest case of logic tree reduction is when the actual